 “[The longevity] truly depends on the quality of the plating and the integrity of the base metal,” Johnson says.
 “When cared for properly, certified gold-plated jewelry can last a lifetime.
-When worn consistently without proper care, gold-plated jewelry can start to fade after 3-4 months.”
+When worn consistently without proper care, gold-plated jewelry can start to fade after three to four months.”